woodruffw/til/tils/malloc-initialize.md

 state (e.g. heap addresses) that can make [ASLR] and other mitigation bypasses simpler.

-Some OSes (e.g. [recent version of XNU]) partially mitigate this by zeroing allocations on `free(3)`, but this is only an improvement in the UAF case, not the "uses and/or leaks uninitialized memory from the start" case.
+Some OSes (e.g. [recent versions of XNU]) partially mitigate this by zeroing allocations on `free(3)`, but this is only an improvement in the UAF case, not the "uses and/or leaks uninitialized memory from the start" case.